 Gives your container a name instead of allowing docker to assign it a dynamically generated name like

-this youtube video for a more detailed explanation
+-tgives us a terminal for the container.
+See this YouTube video for a more detailed explanation

 Allows us to specify a port mapping for the container where

 80is the external port and

 3000is the internal port.
 If we have a process running inside the container that is accessible via port

 3000we can then access that process from our host (Windows) through the container's external IP address/domain and port.
 With a mapping to external port